GeoscienceAustralia/vaws/docs/source/ch05_logic.rst

 differential shielding
 ^^^^^^^^^^^^^^^^^^^^^^

-If the value of diff_shielding is True, then differential shielding effect is considered in calculating zone pressure.
+If the value of differential_shielding is True, then differential shielding effect is considered in calculating zone pressure.
 The differential shielding is computed as follows:

   .. code-block:: python